sondekalboussi/BSAMTBGan/README.md

     MTB strain identification using Spotyping

-    Trimming the bad quality reads using Trimmomatic
+    Trimming of the bad quality reads using Trimmomatic

-    Mapping using bwa and novocraft
+    Mapping reads using bwa and novocraft to the H37Rv reference genome

     Realignment around the indels and base quality qualibration using GATK